wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 --sku Standard_LRS \
   --query id --output tsv
 ```
-Once the disk has been created, copy the disk ID, which is used when mounting the configdisk.
+Once the disk has been created, copy the disk ID to a notped, which is used when mounting the configdisk.
 ```
-/subscriptions/<SUBSCRIPTION_ID>/resourceGroups/MC_HackFest05_Kubecluster05_eastus/providers/Microsoft.Compute/disks/ mongodb-configdisk
+/subscriptions/<SUBSCRIPTION_ID>/resourceGroups/MC_HackFest05_Kubecluster05_eastus/providers/Microsoft.Compute/disks/mongodb-configdisk
 ```

 ## Mount the disks as Persistent Volumes